viamrobotics/docs/docs/components/camera/rtsp.md

 The `rtsp` camera model supports streaming cameras with MJPEG tracks.

 {{< alert title="Info" color="info" >}}
-If your streaming camera uses H264 or MP4 tracks, use the [`ffmpeg` camera](/components/camera/ffmpeg/) instead.
+If your streaming camera uses other types of tracks, such as H264 or MP4, use the [`ffmpeg` camera](/components/camera/ffmpeg/) instead.
 {{< /alert >}}

 {{< tabs name="Configure an rtsp camera" >}}